glennsantos/Book-Notes/The First 90 Days.md

 + ability to plan it properly
 + have support from above

-If conditions are not met, first create the ideal condition by collectove learning
+If conditions are not met, first create the ideal condition by collective learning
 + share ideas
 + share research
 + benchmark processes